SharePoint/sp-dev-training-spfx-teams-dev/Demos/03-spfxteams/README.md

     1. Select the down-arrow to the right of the **SPFx Teams Together** tab and select **Remove**.
     1. When prompted, select **Remove**.
 1. Update the previously installed Microsoft Teams app:
-    1. Within the Microsoft Teams client, select **Store** in the lower right corner, and then select your tenant from the sidebar menu.
+    1. Within the Microsoft Teams client, select **Apps** in the lower right corner, and then select your tenant from the sidebar menu.
     1. Select the app menu, then select **Update**.

         ![Screenshot of the SPFx solution in Microsoft Teams](../../Images/updateSettings-04.png)